Chao Liu

 Research Interests

-Mathematical General Relativity; Hyperbolic Partial Differential Equations; Einstein-matter Equations; Euler-Poisson Equations; Cosmology; A-harmonic Equations
+Nonlinear PDEs; Mathematical General Relativity; Hyperbolic PDEs; Fluid mechanics; Singularity formation; Einstein-matter Equations; Euler-Poisson Equations; Cosmology; A-harmonic Equations.

 Publications and Preprints